Emergency service patient episode end status code N

 Exclusion: When resuscitation or any other clinical care for the patient is attempted, Code 7 should not be used.

-Note: Where Code 7 is recorded for a patient, a Type of visit to emergency service Code 5 (Dead on arrival) should also be recorded.
+Note: Where Code 7 is recorded for a patient, an Emergency service stay—type of visit to emergency service, Code 5 (Dead on arrival) should also be recorded.

 CODE 8 Registered, advised of another health care service, and left the emergency service without being attended by a health care professional